 So how did Mr. Market react?
 With a 1% up day for the company.
 Now, as a shareholder, I am not unhappy about that, but I do recognize the irony.
 New CEO Joe Magnacca, who helped turn around the Duane Reade drugstore chain, definitely has his work cut out for him.
 RadioShack still trades at just 1.22 times net current asset value.

-Finally, there was the granddaddy of them all, Apple's
+Finally, there was the granddaddy of them all, Apple's second quarter earnings announcement, which occurred after market close.

 You could sense the anticipation during the trading day, and it was about all that you heard from the financial media.
 It seemed that the pundits were forecasting either much worse than expected, or much better than expected numbers, as well as corresponding moves in the stock price.